 Derek is our Brass Specialist.
 While his primary instrument is tuba, he also teaches lessons on the trumpet, horn, trombone, and euphonium.
 He is a Music Education major at the University of Oregon.
-So if you want to learn the trumpet or any other brass instrument, Derek's your guy!
+So if you want to learn the trumpet or any other brass instrument, Derek's your teacher!

 How did you end up at Music Masters?